jimm/www-ellisislandband-net/schedule.md

   Church event.

 * **May 21st, 2022** &ndash; *Brooklawn Country Club*'s "Kick Off for
   Summer" party.
 500 Algonquin Rd, Fairfield, CT.
+It's outdoor fun time, so bring a chair or blanket if you like, and bring your dancin' shoes!

+* **May 22nd, 2022** &ndash; *Fairfield Sherman Green* (the Gazebo), 6:30 - 8:30.
+Corner of Post Road (Route 1) and Reef Road.

 * **August 20th, 2022** &ndash; *Fairfield Sherman Green* (the Gazebo), 6:30 - 8:30.
 Corner of Post Road (Route 1) and Reef Road.